CertainPerformance/Stack-Exchange-Userscripts/Dev-Tips.md

 Once you've found a location in the minified code, find unique string(s) around it and search for those strings in the unminified source, and you should be able to identify the [corresponding source location](https://raw.githubusercontent.com/CertainPerformance/Stack-Exchange-Userscripts/master/images/Trace-SE-JS-Source.png).
 From there, you can see the readable variable names, comments, and so on.

 Unfortunately, this method isn't foolproof - you may have to fiddle with the URL on dev.stackoverflow.com, or you may not be able to find the source at all.

+Also see [How to analyze and debug Stack Exchange's Javascript?](https://stackapps.com/q/8531) to see how debugging code can be injected into SE's JS.